-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Docman and Docmail Docman limited act as a data processor and for the foreseeable future."
-Article 6(1) (e) - Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-Docman and Docmail Docman Limited act as a data processor and provides cloud-based storage software for electronic patient document.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Docman OneAdvanced Limited act as a data processor and provides cloud-based storage software for electronic patient document.
 This includes letters that we receive, scan and upload to the patient record, as well as letters that we receive in an electronic format.
 Generally, Docman enables primary health care organisations capture, file, workflow, view and manage primary care documents efficiently.
-Docmail enables primary health care organisations send letters, invoices and documents directly from computers and other portable devices.
-The source of the information shared in this way is your electronic GP record for the purposes of direct administrative patient care.
 All records held in the Practice EMIS system and the Docman vault are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
+Electronic patient records must not be destroyed or deleted for the foreseeable future."
 Article 6(1) (e) - public interest or in the exercise of official authority.
 Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
-This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of
+This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
+If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.